RonGissin/DPCourseFBApp/README.md

 # DPCourseFBApp
-A Facebook-like app built for educational purposes of learning Design Patterns.
+A Facebook-like app built for educational purposes of learning Design Patterns..